 *Cabin renovations on 4 cabins removing some bunk beds to set up new cabin capacities.

-On this trip we'll be putting in the new road and entrance.
+On this trip we could be putting in the new road and entrance.
 This new entrance will connect WOL Chile with a new housing development of 500 homes and open doors to start a ministry with youth living there.
 The soccer field lighting has opened up a whole new ministry opportunity with the community.
 We need your help on these projects!

 You'll be in the capital city of Santiago, a mega city with over 7 million people.
 The opportunities of WOL Chile ministry have no limits on the amount of people they can reach.
 The public school system invites their drama team to their schools to share about AIDS, alcoholism and drug abuse.
-The drama "Born Again to a Living Hope" is created from the real life stories of Pablo and Adriana.
+The drama "Born Again to a Living Hope" was created from the real life stories of Pablo and Adriana.
 This life story reaches into the hearts and lives of the students and teachers alike.
 Tens of thousands have heard the gospel over the years through this very effective ministry.
 What a tremendous open door!
 YOU can be part of reaching Chile for Christ by helping with the camp property.
 This really is an incredible opportunity to travel to the "End of the World"!
 Are you ready to go?

 You'll travel to Santiago's International Airport which is about an 9 hour flight from FL or TX.
 It's a long flight but well worth the effort!
 Most flights arrive in the morning and depart in the evening from Chile.

 Housing will be in cabins on the property.
 Most have single bunk beds so you will need to take sheets and towels.
 Blankets and pillows will be supplied.
+You might consider leaving these for the staff.

 The type of transportation will depend on the size of the group.
 Buses are available for larger groups and you will be picked up at the airport by the WOL staff.
-Today the road system in Santiago is very modern with nice express ways and underground subway lines crossing the entire city.
+Today the road system in Santiago is very modern with good express ways and underground subway lines crossing the entire city.

 The staff will take really good care of you and you'll enjoy fresh hot bakery bread every day!
 Have you ever had chicken feet soup?
 This could be your chance!
 Many national dishes will be on your menu and you'll "WOW" over the desserts.
 There are many fine restaurants where you can try out the cuisine of excellent dining.